gb160/gb160.github.io/info_purchasing.md

 # Payment Methods

-## To Purchase with Bitcoin or Ethereum, use the button below:
+## To Purchase with Bitcoin or Ethereum, use the button below...before purchase you will be asked to enter your email address, this is just so I know where to send the login/installation details:

 {% include button_crypto.html %}